u-boot/u-boot/doc/uefi/uefi.rst

     120832 bytes read in 7 ms (16.5 MiB/s)
     => bootefi ${kernel_addr_r} ${fdt_addr_r}

+The bootefi command uses the device, the file name, and the file size (environment variable 'filesize') of the most recently loaded file when setting up the binary for execution.
+So the UEFI binary should be loaded last.

 The environment variable 'bootargs' is passed as load options in the UEFI system table.
 The Linux kernel EFI stub uses the load options as command line arguments.